Appeals - Statutory flexible working requests

 As an employer, you should appoint someone to handle the appeal who has the authority to make a final decision.

 The person who handles the appeal should be a manager who was not previously involved in considering the request.
-This might not always be possible, especially in small organisations.
-However, you should try and make the procedure as impartial as you can.
+If this is not possible, you should try and make the procedure as impartial as you can.

 The manager handling the appeal should: